jarrodrumsey/PDFMark/README.md

 # Annex Marker
 ---
-A simple Windows Presentation Foundation(WPF) program which can be used to turn any provided PDF file into a proper annex (supporting document) for a different document.
-This can be used for quickly producing an annex for a document with all the required corresponding information as entered into the WPF interface without having to add things such as trademark or copyright information to each page individual.
-As you might have to do if you didn't have access to paid tools which could do this for you.
+A simple Windows Presentation Foundation(WPF) program which can be used to instantly turn any provided PDF file into a proper annex (supporting document) for a different document with the required copyright/trademark information as entered into the WPF interface.
+Eliminating the need to add this to each page individually as you might have to do if you lack the paid tools typically required to do this editing of a PDF file.